 Crime Writing Masterclass – Writing Crime Fiction by Rosemary Rowe

-218 Facts a Writer need to know About the Police by Kevin N Robinson
+218 Facts a Writer needs to Know About the Police by Kevin N Robinson

 On Writing – A Memoir of the Craft by Stephen King

-Sign up to my mailing list to follow me on my journey, interact with me and receive regular updates on my books progression.
+Sign up to my mailing list to follow me on my journey, interact with me and receive regular updates on the progression of my book.